-For these reasons, handling big amounts of data is vital to the system, making Cassandra the best choice.
-In addition, Cassandra does not follow a Master-Slave architecture, making the addition of a new node as simple as creating and connecting it to the rest of the nodes.
-As the data is replicated across the nodes based on Cassandra’s configuration, it is also less likely that any catastrophic failure could result in the total loss of data.

 Primary keys in Cassandra

-Different from many other Database Management Systems, Cassandra uses the Primary Key, which is composed of Partition and Cluster keys, to decide how to physically store the data.
-In fact, by choosing the timestamp as a Clustering key, the data will be physically ordered on the storage based on the date the value was received.
-This makes any query asking for the latest data available fast even with huge amounts of data.
+Unlike many other database management systems, Cassandra uses the primary key, which is composed of partition and cluster keys, to decide how to physically store the data.
+In fact, in selecting the timestamp as a clustering key, the data will be physically ordered on the storage based on the date the value was received.
+This ensures any query requesting the latest available is deal with rapidly, even when huge amounts of data are involved.

-To further improve the speed of more complex queries, a partition key that separates each day worth of data has been used, which makes even time range queries scalable regardless of the size of the database.
-In order to verify the effectiveness of the adopted solution an experimental test has been done comparing both execution time performance and memory usage between MongoDB and Cassandra to save raw data coming from production lines.
-We use a Droplet (SSD-based virtual machines) by Digital Ocean with installed Ubuntu Server 14.04 64 bit, 2 GB RAM available, 40 GB of hard disk and 2 virtual CPU (vCPU) (a virtual processor, which is a physical central processing unit (CPU) that is assigned to a Virtual Machine (VM)).
-We have supposed to monitor 10 production lines with an acquisition time of 1 s and a window acquisition time of 1 h.
-In this scenario, 3.600 (one production line), 10.800 (three production line) and 108.000 (thirty production line) records have been collected and sent to the Cloud to update the Cassandra and MongoDB.
-The versions of MongoDB and Cassandra are the 3.0 and 2.2, respectively.
+To further improve the speed of more complex queries, a partition key that separates each day’s worth of data was used, which ensures even time range queries are scalable, regardless of the size of the database.
+To verify the effectiveness of the adopted solution, an experimental test was carried out to compare the execution time performance and the memory usage of MongoDB and Cassandra when saving raw data from production lines.
+We used a droplet model (SSD-based virtual machines) from Digital Ocean with an installed Ubuntu server (14.04 64 bit), 2 GB RAM, 40 GB of hard disk, and two virtual CPUs (vCPU) (a virtual processor, which is a physical central processing unit [CPU] that is assigned to a virtual machine).
+We assumed the monitoring of 10 production lines with an acquisition time of 1 s and a window acquisition time of 1 h.
+In this scenario, 3.600 (one production line), 10.800 (three production lines) and 108.000 (thirty production lines) records were collected and sent to the Cloud to update the Cassandra and MongoDB databases.
+MongoDB version 3.0 and Cassandra version 2.2 were used.

 Table 2: The calculated time to write key-value pairs.